torquebox/torquebox.org/drafts/transactions.md

 - A block defining your transaction *(kind of the whole point)*

 If the block runs to completion without raising an exception, the transaction commits.
 Otherwise, it rolls back.
-That's pretty much all there is to it.
+And that's pretty much all there is to it.

 Here's the "surprising" example from the [Rails docs][art] which results in the creation of both 'Kotori' and 'Nemu':